top of page

 One book, (at least) two tales...

 If you are new to reading silent books, or mediating to new silent book readers, two-tale-books like this are perfect!
-This particular book is also a good starting point for a conversation on gender, love and friendships.
+This particular book is also a great starting point for important conversations on gender, love and friendships.